cipix2000/svg.draggable.js/README.md

 ```

-The other four callbacks, `dragover`, `dragenter`, `dragleave` and `drop`, are available on the droptarget elements.
+The other four callbacks, `dragover`, `dragenter`, `dragleave` and `drop`, are invoked on the droptarget elements.
 Two parameters are passed to the callbacks - the event and the element being dragged.
-Only dropable elements generate these callbacks.
+Dropable elements generate these callbacks when dragged over a droptarget element.

 ```javascript
 rect.dragenter = function(event, element) {